TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Remove-B1APIKey.md

 ### -Force
 Perform the operation without prompting for confirmation.
-By default, this function will always prompt for confirmation unless -Confirm:$false or -Force is specified.
+By default, this function will always prompt for confirmation unless -Confirm:$false or -Force is specified, or $ConfirmPreference is set to None.

 ```yaml
 Type: SwitchParameter